Heidi (miniseries): Production

 The series was shot in both Salzburg and Tirol in Austria.
 The Church is the St. Nikolauskirche, Bichl, Matrei, Osttirol.

 Release

 Heidi aired on the Disney Channel in two parts on July 18 and 19, 1993.

 Reception

 Reviews of the series were generally positive, with praise for the performance of Noley Thornton as Heidi.
-A review in the Chicago Tribune describes Thornton's work as an "outstanding performance as the girl who has the innate ability to change people's lives."
-Gary Marsh, vice president of original programming for the Disney Channel, says that Thornton did not play the typical happy, carefree role of Heidi.
-"She is not the happy-go-lucky, carefree waif played by Shirley Temple, who frolics through life making everybody happy.
-She's an orphan in a desperate search for a permanent home."
+A review in the Chicago Tribune described Thornton's work as an "outstanding performance as the girl who has the innate ability to change people's lives".
+Gary Marsh, vice president of original programming for the Disney Channel, said that Thornton did not play as happy, carefree Heidi as in other adaptations, but rather as an orphan who is in a desperate search for a home.

-The Philadelphia Inquirer lauded the miniseries for its lavish production when compared to previous adaptations.
-Lee Winfrey wrote "the new Heidi is an elaborate and elegant production."
+Lee Winfrey of The Philadelphia Inquirer lauded the miniseries for its lavish production when compared to previous adaptations, calling it "elaborate" and "elegant".

 Accolades

-These factors led to the show being nominated for best miniseries or TV Film in the 51st Golden Globe Awards.
+Heidi was nominated for best miniseries or TV film in the 51st Golden Globes.